milaq/YCast/README.md

 ## Usage

-YCast really does not need much computing power nor bandwidth, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.
+YCast really does not need much computing power nor bandwidth, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi or router with DD-WRT/OpenWrt.

 ### DNS entries